ClickHouse

 General

-• ClickHouse version 21.3.10.1 or later.
+- ClickHouse version 21.3.10.1 or later.

-(Recommended) A dedicated read-only user in ClickHouse
+Create a dedicated read-only user in ClickHouse (recommended)

 To create a dedicated ClickHouse user and grant privileges to the required tables for replication, do the following: